 Yoga has emerged as an increasingly popular activity in the U.S. in recent years.
 People are attracted to the ways practicing yoga can strengthen the body, calm the mind, and release overall tension.
 As the odd stigma surrounding yoga being a strange religious practice seems to wear off, more and more people are discovering that it can be practiced by everyone.
-If you take the step of having your child on the Autism spectrum try yoga, you will likely find it to be a perfect activity for them.
+If you take the step of having your child with behavioral issues try yoga, you will likely find it to be a perfect activity for them.

 Yoga Is a Great Calming Activity

 Children with behavioral issues tend to struggle with over stimulation of the senses.
 If you take your child to a yoga class you can expect them to be immersed in a setting with soft lighting, comfortable mats, pleasant aromas, calming music, and an emphasis on quiet voices.
 Yoga practices focus on controlled breathing which engages the sympathetic nervous system, naturally prompting the body to release tension and feel at ease.

 Yoga Helps Develop Motor Skills